njayawar/ModifiedTetrisV2/README.md

 My design is a mix of a Tetris/Stacker game.
 The game is played on a 8x9 LED matrix, with blocks of 1 pixel in size.
 The top bar of the game will be dedicated to the dropper, which will consist of a single pixel bouncing across the row.
-Whenever the player presses a buƩon, the bouncing pixel will stop, and a dropping animaƟon will start, where a stream of green pixels light up in the corresponding column, and when the pixel hits the boƩom, a steady blue pixel will light up.
+Whenever the player presses a buƩon, the bouncing pixel will stop, and a dropping animation will start, where a stream of green pixels light up in the corresponding column, and when the pixel hits the boƩom, a steady blue pixel will light up.
 The bouncing pixel resumes and the player keeps placing blocks.